First Citizens BancShares (FCNCA)

 5. Sales Growth

 In general, banks make money from two primary sources.
 The first is net interest income, which is interest earned on loans, mortgages, and investments in securities minus interest paid out on deposits.
 The second source is non-interest income, which can come from bank account, credit card, wealth management, investing banking, and trading fees.
-Thankfully, First Citizens BancShares’s 40.5% annualized revenue growth over the last five years was incredible.
-Its growth beat the average banking company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Over the last five years, First Citizens BancShares grew its revenue at an incredible 38.5% compounded annual growth rate.
+Its growth beat the average banking company and shows its offerings resonate with customers.

-This quarter, First Citizens BancShares’s $2.43 billion of revenue was flat year on year but beat Wall Street’s estimates by 2.1%.
+This quarter, First Citizens BancShares reported year-on-year revenue growth of 9.5%, and its $2.44 billion of revenue exceeded Wall Street’s estimates by 9.9%.

 6. Efficiency Ratio